Federico Maggio

 Three-quarters of the global migrant population have fled fragile contexts, with 64 percent hosted by similarly vulnerable countries.
 These contexts account for about 75 percent of those living in extreme poverty.
 Despite the scale of this phenomenon, the extent to which the self-selection of South-South migrants differs from those migrating to more developed countries remains poorly understood.
 In this paper, I investigate the self-selection of Venezuelan migrants during the 2015-2021 crisis, which led to greater migration to less developed countries such as Colombia and Peru, compared to more developed ones like the United States and Chile.
 Using individual-level data representative of the Venezuelan population and similar data on Venezuelan migrants in these key destination countries, the study finds that migrants are generally positively selected in terms of education compared to those who remain in Venezuela, with migrants to developed countries being positively sorted with respect to those to developing countries.
 However, comparing the cumulative distribution functions of pre-migration predicted earnings reveals that migrants to developing countries are negatively selected relative to stayers, while migrants to developed countries are positively selected.
 This highlights the significant role of unobserved abilities in shaping South-South migration patterns.
 Furthermore, a discrete choice model shows that women and college graduates face lower migration costs, independent of expected earnings at the destination.
 Factors such as the distance to the destination country and pre-crisis networks also play a crucial role in shaping migration decisions.

-World Development, Vol. 183 (2024), https://doi.org/10.1016/j.worlddev.2024.106740
+World Development, Vol. 183 (2024)

-The Impact of Police Violence on Migration: Evidence from Venezuela
+The Impact of Police Violence on Migration: Evidence from Venezuela (with C. Caporali)

 This study unveils the causal effect of authoritative violence on individuals' likelihood to migrate.
 Specifically, we examine the migration patterns of Venezuelans during the 2017-2018 political and economic crisis.
 We draw insights from regional-level data on civilian casualties caused by security forces, along with information extracted from the ENCOVI-2018 survey data that captures migration flows.
 The estimates rely on the travel time from the capital city as an instrumental variable and are robust to the inclusion of several households and socio-economic regional-level characteristics.
 The findings strongly suggest that authoritative violence is a significant non-economic push factor for international migration.
 Moreover, additional evidence indicates that this type of violence influences the skill composition of migrants, especially in the context of South-to-South migration flows.

-(with C. Caporali) - Journal of Population Economics, Vol. 37, 24 (2024), https://doi.org/10.1007/s00148-024-00997-x
+Journal of Population Economics, Vol. 37, 24 (2024)

-The Democracy Dividend: How Early Exposure to Democracy Shapes Health
+The Democracy Dividend: How Early Exposure to Democracy Shapes Health (with D. Rohner and A. Saia)

 The variation in life-expectancy and health outcomes across countries and cohorts is striking.
 While medical progress and climatic factors have received much attention, there is only relatively little we know about the health impact of exposure to institutional environments over the life cycle.
 The present study investigates how exogenous variation in cumulative childhood exposure to democracy shapes adult health outcomes.
 It is found that growing up in bad regimes lastingly damages lifetime health, even when living as adult in a more favorable institutional environment.
 The key channels of transmission include income effects, and a series of policy recommendations are formulated.

-There Will Be Blood: The Impact of Drug Traffic on Violence and Economic Well-being
+There Will Be Blood: The Impact of Drug Traffic on Violence and Economic Well-being (with F. Campo)

 This paper examines the relationship between illicit drug markets and violence in producing countries by focusing on the case of Colombia and the impact of coca production along trafficking routes.
 By using data on coca crops and crime incidents, and constructing a predicted network of coca-trafficking routes, we aim to identify the causal impact of local exposure to drug markets on homicide rates.
 Our identification strategy leverages the quasi-experimental setting provided by the unanticipated announcement by the Colombian government in 2014 of a crop-substitution program (PNIS) which led to a sizeable increase in coca production.
 The results highlight a significant and positive association between the amount of coca trafficked through a municipality and the homicide rate.
 These findings underscore the importance of understanding the spillover effects of drug production and criminal networks, emphasizing the need for comprehensive policy interventions.

 What do you want to become?
 Career Outlooks and School Performance.
-Evidence from a Randomized Field Experiment
+Evidence from a Randomized Field Experiment (with P. Schilling)

 Teaching